 Why?
 Research shows that poor and short sleepers are more susceptible to infection than people who sleep a solid 7 to 8 hours.
 This heightened vulnerability has to do with the immune system, which is seemingly compromised in short sleepers, just as it’s compromised in the sleep deprived.

 Here’s a quick explanation of why we short sleepers need to go the extra mile to stay healthy, followed by a list of suggestions for how to do it.

 You wouldn’t think dietary choices would differentiate people who have trouble falling asleep from people who have trouble staying asleep.
 But apparently they do.

 This is the conclusion of researchers at the University of Pennsylvania, who looked at data collected from over 4,500 participants in a national health survey.
 The diet of people with sleep-onset insomnia is different from the diet of people with sleep-maintenance insomnia, and both groups make different dietary choices than people who sleep well.
 It’s possible that making changes to your diet will improve your sleep.

-As for foods supposed to help with sleep, I’m not so convinced.
-Evidence for the sleep benefits of kiwi fruit, gelatin, and turkey—to name a few I’ve read about on the web—is slim, and the studies they’re based on are small.
-It’s a stretch to believe that eating more of these foods would actually improve my sleep.
+Evidence for the sleep benefits of some foods—kiwi fruit, gelatin, and turkey, to name a few—is slim.
+It’s a stretch to believe that eating more of them would actually improve my sleep.